folio-org/okapi/doc/guide.md

 #### Security

-There is extensive work going on in parallel to Okapi development, to establish and define security requirements for the entire SLING platform.
+There is extensive work going on in parallel to Okapi development, to establish and define security requirements for the entire Folio platform.

 Generally, within a microservice architecture, each module can decide